 If your mortgage is federally backed or funded

-This list includes federal agencies and other Government Sponsored Entities (GSEs) with federally backed mortgages.
+This includes federal agencies and GSEs (Fannie Mae and Freddie Mac) with federally backed mortgages.
 These links will redirect you to the coronavirus-related guidance that the agencies and entities are providing, as well as available “loan look up” information.

 - Check if your single family loan is FHA insured by contacting the FHA Resource Center by phone at 1-800-CALL FHA, or via email at email@example.com.